what is equistretch?

 And this is where Equi-Stretch was born.
 In the notion that yoga for riders is what the missing link is between horse and rider development.

-Fast forward a few years and I am now a fully qualified yoga teacher as well as a senior equestrian coach with over 20 years of equestrian coaching and 5 years of yoga teaching under my belt, and after developing a practice and doing research to match i am now ready to offer sessions focussed specifically for horse riders.
+Fast forward a few years and I am now a fully qualified yoga teacher as well as a senior equestrian coach with over 20 years of equestrian coaching and 5 years of yoga teaching under my belt, and after developing a practice and doing research to match I now offer sessions focussed specifically for horse riders.

 These sessions will focus on subjects from "improving the riders seat" to "creating more balance and awareness of the position whilst performing lateral movements", "using the breath to cope with nerves" etc..